-Learn how you can improve your own credit to give your next application a better chance at being approved.
+Learn how you can improve your own credit to give your next application a better chance of being approved.

-There is no single definition of "bad credit" and there are varying degrees, but having any negative listings on your credit file can make your financial life difficult.
-Whether you have too many credit enquiries, a default or excessive debt, improving your credit score can put you in a better financial position and can help get you access to financial products and services you may need.
+There is no single definition of "bad credit", but having any negative listings on your credit report can make your financial life difficult.
+Whether you have too many credit enquiries, a default or late repayments, improving your credit position can put you in a better financial position and can help get you access to financial products and services you may need.

 Checking your credit file

 Your credit file contains a range of personal, financial and credit information, much like a borrower's report card.
 When checking the information on your credit file make sure that it's accurate and that nothing is listed twice.
 If this is the case, contact Veda to have the mistake rectified.